hazelement/pandoc_resume/markdown/resume.md

 **Featured Projects:**

-*Time of Arrival (TOA)*

-* Developed Android App that facilitates GPS location sharing among 2 or more users
-* Designed and developed back end and database to facilitate maintenance user hand shakes and real time location updates using Django and Django Channels
-* Maintained database management using (object-relational mapping) ORM
-* Optimized backend service using LRU cache
-* Implemented token based authentication using JWT on front end and back end
-* Solved indoor GPS location flickering problem by using data analytics mythology by combining other sensor data such as pedometer, compass sensor, etc.
-* Containerized service using Docker for easy deployment and maintenance overhead reduction
-* Ensured CI/CD by implementing backend unit test

 *Advertisement Android app and backend service*

 * Developed Android app that communicates with back end through RESTful API using JSON data